Thank you for subscribing

 Why is number plate theft on the rise?

 Most people hide personal possessions from view and lock their cars because they are aware of the possibility of burglars breaking into their vehicles.
-But “one of the most common items stolen from a car is number plates,” according to CEO of Neighbourhood Watch, Bambi Gordon.
-“Neighbourhood Watch has been educating people about the need to secure their number plates for nearly 40 years.”
+But Gordon says one of the most common items stolen from a car is number plates.
+“Neighbourhood Watch has been educating people about the need to secure their number plates for nearly 40 years," she says.

 Offenders use stolen number plates on cars to help them carry out other crimes without being traced and identified.
-The Victorian Automobile Chamber of Commerce (VACC) reports that over 50 per cent of fuel theft and various other crimes, involve stolen number plates.
+The Victorian Automobile Chamber of Commerce (VACC) reports that more than 50 per cent of fuel theft and various other crimes, involve stolen number plates.
 Crimes include:

 • Burglaries and ram raids